In this article

 - The DNS request did not make it to DNSFilter. *** Can't find myip.dnsfilter.com: no answer

-Adjust firewall rules to bypass proxying
+Adjust firewall rules to prevent proxying

 The best way to prevent ISP proxying is to use local firewall rules to update the port DNS traffic listens on to port 5353 or 5354 (UDP only).